kapersoft/kaper.dev/README.md

 ## Using this repository

-If you like to deploy your Pinkary linksite to your personal domain, feel free to use this repository
+If you like to deploy your Pinkary linksite to your personal domain, feel free to use this repository.

 ### Installation